How Being in a Sorority Can Help You with Networking

+As a recent graduate, I had only been at my first job for a few days when I attended my first company networking party.
+When I returned home that evening, my roommate asked me if I was nervous at my first networking event.
+Surprisingly, I wasn’t.
 I’m new to the professional world.
 I’m new to networking– especially networking that could land me a job.
-So why was it that I didn’t feel nervous in a totally new situation where the pressure was on to be gracious, intelligent, on point, and still figure out how to remember everyone’s name?
+So why was it that I didn’t feel nervous in a totally new situation where the pressure was on me to be gracious, intelligent, on point, and still figure out how to remember everyone’s name?
 I realized that it wasn’t a new task.
 I was a member of a sorority in college, and sorority recruitment taught me all of the skills I needed to rock a networking event.
+Here’s how being in a sorority can help you with networking.

 1. The basics–it all starts with a handshake: